ipfs-inactive/blog/content/post/115-protocol-labs-and-igalia-collaborating-on-dweb-in-browsers.md

 </svg>
 </div>

-An existing approach to use IPFS in browsers that don't natively support this protocol is to rely on a [HTTP gateway](https://ipfs.github.io/public-gateway-checker/).
+An existing approach to use IPFS in browsers that don’t natively support this protocol is to rely on an [HTTP gateway](https://ipfs.github.io/public-gateway-checker/).
 Additionally, the redirection of IPFS links can be automatically performed using [HTML custom handlers](https://html.spec.whatwg.org/multipage/system-state.html#custom-handlers).
 However, this approach has several limitations:

 1. Custom handlers are only implemented in Mozilla and Chromium browsers, not the ones based on WebKit.
 2. Custom handlers only accept schemes with prefix `web+` or belonging to a predetermined [safe list](https://html.spec.whatwg.org/multipage/system-state.html#safelisted-scheme).